 After an abortion, you can:

 - take ibuprofen to help with any pain or discomfort

 - use sanitary towels or pads rather than tampons until the bleeding has stopped

 - have sex as soon as you feel ready, but use contraception if you want to avoid getting pregnant again as you’ll usually be fertile immediately after an abortion

 Get advice if you experience heavy bleeding, severe pain, smelly vaginal discharge, fever or ongoing signs of pregnancy, such as nausea and sore breasts.
 The clinic will give you the number of a 24-hour helpline to call if you have concerns.

 You may experience a range of emotions after an abortion.
-If you need to discuss how you’re feeling, contact the abortion service or ask your GP about post-abortion counseling.
+If you need to discuss your feelings, contact the abortion service or ask your GP about post-abortion counselling.